ErinRRose/launch_list_CLI/README.md

 # LaunchListCLI

 This is a Ruby Gem with a CLI to view the 10 most current upcoming space launches from around the world.
-Includes a mal url to view the site of the launch.
+Includes a map url to view the site of the launch.
+Launches are obtained from [Launch Library](https://launchlibrary.net/).

 ## Installation